 Take a minute to check the bottom of your computer.
 You will see two numbers - a model number and a serial number.
-Jot these numbers down on page 2 of this section, in the spaces provided.
+Jot these numbers down on page 2 of this section, in the spaces provided

 FIND A PLACE FOR YOUR COMPUTER TO LIVE.
 Look for a flat, sturdy surface, so the air vents on the bottom of your computer can do their job.
 Computers prefer a temperate climate.
 Avoid placing it near a heating or air conditioning source.
-The TV connecting cable is 10 feet long, so position your computer within that distance, near a 120 volt wall outlet.
+The TV connecting cable is 10 feet long, so position your computer within that distance, near a "standard" wall outlet.
+Be sure AC plug has been properly installed.